Big ideas. Real people. Smart solutions.

 A few components of information architecture include:

-Labels (headings, breadcrumbs, menu lables, calls to action, etc.)
+Labels (headings, breadcrumbs, menu labels, calls to action, etc.)

-Some ways in which I like to validate information architecture are:
+Some ways I like to validate and refine information architecture:

 Card sorting